Georges River: Geography

-From its source east of Appin within the heath habitat of the Wollondilly Shire and Wollongong Local government area, the Georges River flows north through rugged sandstone gorges to the east of Campbelltown, roughly parallel to the Main Southern railway line, with its eastern bank forming a boundary of Holsworthy Army Base.
-At Glenfield it reaches the urban environment and then travels to Liverpool where the river turns east and flows past the suburbs of East Hills, Lugarno, and Blakehurst, before emptying into Botany Bay at Taren Point/Sansouci in the southern suburbs of Sydney, where it joins with the estuarine catchment.
+From its source east of Appin within the heath habitat of the Wollondilly Shire and Wollongong Local Government Area, the Georges River flows north through rugged sandstone gorges to the east of Campbelltown, roughly parallel to the Main Southern railway line, with its eastern bank forming a boundary of Holsworthy Army Base.
+At Glenfield it reaches the urban environment and then travels to Liverpool where the river turns east and flows past the suburbs of East Hills, Lugarno, and Blakehurst, before emptying into Botany Bay at Taren Point/San Souci in the southern suburbs of Sydney, where it joins with the estuarine catchment.

 Major tributaries include O'Hares Creek, Bunbury Curran Creek, Cabramatta Creek, Lennox River (proposed), Prospect Creek, Salt Pan Creek and the Woronora River.
 The Georges River is popular for recreational activities such as water skiing and swimming.
 The banks of the river along the lower reaches are marked by large inlets and indentations overlooked by steep sandstone ridges and scarps, many being home to expensive residential properties.

 The Georges River features some artificial lakes in the suburb of Chipping Norton, near Liverpool.
 These lakes, known as the Chipping Norton Lake, are the result of sand mining and quarrying operations in the twentieth century.
 The Lakes are now a popular watersports and recreational facility for the residents of the south-western suburbs of Sydney.

 Liverpool Weir now forms the uppermost tidal limit and presence of salt water on the Georges River.

 From Appin to Glenfield, a large corridor has been protected as part of the Georges River Regional Open Space Corridor.
 Council reserves allow for access to natural sections of the river at Simmo's Beach, Ingleburn Reserve, Keith Longhurst Reserve, and Frere's Crossing.

 Botany Bay Community River Health Monitoring Program is a community-based initiative to monitor ecosystem health catchment.